aaugustin/myks-gallery/README.rst

 Setup
 =====

 myks-gallery is a pluggable Django application.
-It requires Django 1.11 (LTS) or 2.0 and Pillow.
+It requires Django 1.11 (LTS), 2.0 or 2.1.
+It also depends on Pillow.
 It works with any version of Python supported by Django.

 Architecture
 ------------